-- Reading for a while before going to sleep, it calms you down and, unlike phones and tablets, books don’t emit light, which can make it hard to nod off.
+- Reading for a while before going to sleep, calms you down and, unlike phones and tablets, books don’t emit light, which can make it hard to nod off

 The benefits of exercise are endless.
 It improves your cardiovascular health, helps you maintain a healthy weight, reduces stress and prevents illness.
 But you don’t have to be in the gym five days a week to benefit, even small changes can make a big difference.

 - Park further away from work and walk the rest of the way